ayecue/greybel-languageserver/README.md

 ## How to use

+Currently, there are two server client versions.
+The reason for this is that VSCode supports development in your web browser but also on your local machine.

+In case it is required to have the language server running within the context of a browser you have to use the `dist/browser.js` file.

+If you want to use the language server for local development go ahead and use `dist/node.js`.

-Currently there are two server-client versions.
-One for node and one for browsers.
-Here is an example implementation via node:
+Here is an example implementation of a VSCode language client:
 ```ts
 import * as path from 'path';
 import {